 The surname Honycut was first found in Somerset where conjecturally they are descended from William, a Norman noble who was a subtenant of Roger de Courseulles, and was Lord of the manor of Hunecote or Hunnecota, and was recorded in the Domesday Book taken in the year 1086, and the manor is recorded as being "two nuns, as a royal grant."

 The township of Huncoat in Lancashire also derived its name from the ancient family.
 "This was a royal manor in the reign of the Confessor, who, in the great survey, is recorded to have held two carucates in 'Hunnicott.'
 James de Huncote, and John his son, occur in the reign of Edward I.; the Hall was occupied by this family."

 Early History of the Honycut family

-Another 183 words (13 lines of text) are included under the topic Early Honycut History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Honycut research.
+Another 53 words (4 lines of text) are included under the topic Early Honycut History in all our PDF Extended History products and printed products wherever possible.

 Honycut Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Honycut has been recorded under many different variations, including Honycott, Hunnicott, Huncote, Honicote, Honeycott, Honeycutt, Hunnicot and many more.

 Early Notables of the Honycut family (pre 1700)